evgeny-rudenko/SoftEther-Installer/README.md

 ## Currently tested on:

+ - Ubunutu 16.04(x64)
  - Debian 8(x64)
  - Centos 7(x64)

 ## Currently does not work on:

-  Debian 9 -- Softether fails on make: https://github.com/SoftEtherVPN/SoftEtherVPN/issues/301
+  - Debian 9 -- Softether fails on make: https://github.com/SoftEtherVPN/SoftEtherVPN/issues/301
+  - Ubuntu 17.04 -- Same as Debian 9.

 ## Bugs